grechkay/yyg-coding-challenge/README.md

 If hash table lookups are assumed to be constant time then the above analysis can be strengthened to worst case running time.

+All tests are made using random input; the output is produced using a naive version of the algorithm where after every tweet the graph is reconstructed and hashtag pairs that fall out of the 60 second window are deleted.